DataDog/dd-trace-py/docs/contributing.rst

 Some integrations can propagate a trace across execution boundaries to other executions where the trace is continued (processes, threads, tasks, etc).
-Refer to the `context`_ section of the documentation for more information.
+Refer to the :ref:`context` section of the documentation for more information.

-    - Propagating the trace example: `requests <https://github.com/DataDog/dd-trace-py/blob/46a2600/ddtrace/contrib/requests/connection.py#L95-L97`_
+    - Propagating the trace example: `requests <https://github.com/DataDog/dd-trace-py/blob/46a2600/ddtrace/contrib/requests/connection.py#L95-L97>`_
-    - Receiving and activating a propagated trace example: `Django <https://github.com/DataDog/dd-trace-py/blob/46a2600/ddtrace/contrib/django/patch.py#L304`_
+    - Receiving and activating a propagated trace example: `django <https://github.com/DataDog/dd-trace-py/blob/46a2600/ddtrace/contrib/django/patch.py#L304>`__

 Web frameworks